babashka/babashka/doc/io-flags.md

 {:a 2}
 ```

+## Scripts

-When writing Clojure scripts that should be fully portable with the JVM, it is
+When writing scripts instead of one-liners on the command line, it is not
-not recommended to use in- and output flags and `*input*` since those are not
-available in standard Clojure.
-Here is how you can rewrite:
+recommended to use `*input*`.
+Here is how you can rewrite to standard Clojure
+code.

-## EDN input
+### EDN input

 Reading a single EDN value from stdin: